mrchristian/meta-documentation/landing.md

 1. User inputs links to source metadata for publication.
 2. Data is retreived, validated and created a LOD output.
-3. User selects human and machine readable outputs needed, e.g., human = json feed for webpage - machine = DC XML URL.
+3. User selects human and machine readable outputs needed, e.g., human = json feed for webpage - machine = Dublin Core XML URL.
 4. User reviews outputs and goes back to metadata sources and makes inputs if needed.
 5. User embeds output data URLs into their publication - the outputs can then be treated as preferred by publication platform - simple links to landing page, or as Wikpedia like infoboxes.